trukhinyuri/gemini-cli/docs/tools/file-system.md

   - `path` (string, required): The absolute path to the file to read.
   - `offset` (number, optional): For text files, the 0-based line number to start reading from.
 Requires `limit` to be set.
 - `limit` (number, optional): For text files, the maximum number of lines to read.
-If omitted, reads a default maximum (e.g., 2000 lines) or the entire file if feasible.
+Use with `offset` to paginate through large files.
+If omitted, reads the entire file (up to a very large default limit of 1 billion lines).
 - **Behavior:**
   - For text files: Returns the content.
 If `offset` and `limit` are used, returns only that slice of lines.
 Indicates if content was truncated due to